wlorand/python-dataviz-sea-level-rise/README.md

 _Required Imports (Also see the included requirements.txt)_

 - import requests
-- import numpy
+- import numpy as np
 - import pandas as pd
-- import matplotlib
+- import matplotlib.pyplot as plt
 - import PyPDF2

 ## 3. Description of the Python programs